Curt Casali Player Props: Reds vs. Rays

-The Cincinnati Reds and Curt Casali, who went 0-for-0 last time out, battle Jalen Beeks and the Tampa Bay Rays at Great American Ball Park, Monday at 6:40 PM ET.
+The Cincinnati Reds and Curt Casali, who went 0-for-0 last time out, battle Taj Bradley and the Tampa Bay Rays at Great American Ball Park, Tuesday at 6:40 PM ET.

 Curt Casali Game Info & Props vs. the Rays